PixelRocket-Shop/boilerplate-html-bootstrap/README.md

 ## Template JSON Data
-The Webpack Handlebars plugin that we use comes with a very handy utility that allows us to pass in JSON files as template data.
+The Webpack Handlebars plugin that we use comes with a utility that allows us to pass in JSON files as template data.

 Please navigate to: src/data.
 Here is where our template data JSON files reside.
 You can edit, remove or add your own to this folder.